Garowie: History

 Garowie, a grand two-storey residence, was one of several mansions built on the Limestone Hill ridge.
 It was built by Mesrs Robt.
 Wilson and Co for James Clarke Cribb, the son of Benjamin Cribb who founded the Cribb and Foote business, and his wife Alice née Browne.
 The house was designed by Ipswich builder and architect, Samuel Shenton, and was completed in 1888.
 It is said to have been modelled on the Denmark Hill home of Benjamin Cribb, Gooloowan.

 The architect Samuel Shenton, arrived in Ipswich in March 1851 and began work as a carpenter and building contractor.
 Among his early contracts were Dr Challinor's house and shop in Brisbane Street and fitting out the first Presbyterian Church (1853).
 Shenton made some significant improvements to central Ipswich in the 1860s with the School of Arts and the Lands Office.
 During this time he was preparing plans, specifications and quantities and in 1879 his contracting business was taken over by Worley and Whitehead.
 Shenton practised as an architect from 1879 until 1889 when his practice was taken over by employee George Brockwell Gill.
 Shenton subsequently became heavily involved in community and business ventures as well as local politics.
-He was an alderman for many years and the Mayor of Ipswich from 1871-1872 and 1889.
+He was an alderman for many years and the Mayor of Ipswich from 1871 to 1872 and 1889.
 He died in Ipswich on 3 July 1893.
 Some of his other more notable and extant works are the Central Congregational Church Manse (1882–83) in Quarry Street, and Faerieknowe (Fairy Knoll) for E.W.
 Hargraves.

 James Cribb served the family company until 1904, when he was elected to the Bundamba Shire Council.
 He was a Member of the Queensland Legislative Assembly for Rosewood and Bundamba (which later became the seat of Bremer), serving a total of 19 years as a state parliamentarian.
 Cribb was also a member of the board of the Ipswich Hospital, a director of the Ipswich Gas and Coke Company and the Queensland Woollen Mills, a trustee of the Ipswich and superintendent of the Congregational Sunday School.

 After James Cribb died in May 1926, his brother Harry bought the house.
 Harry Cribb was a state level champion tennis player.
 Garowie once had a tennis court in the grounds on the southern side of the house which was converted into a bowling green during the mid 1920s.
 This portion of the grounds as well as the portion to the north of the house were subdivided and separate residences were built.
 The original fence was replaced by a stone masonry fence at around this time.
 Large gates of red cedar were installed.
 Henry Cribb died in July 1944, and the house was sold to Duncan Robson.
 He converted the house into 7 flats, one being the detached billiard room.